bd/twidor/README.md

 [//]: # (Copyright C 2017  Carey Richard Murphey.
 This file is released under the terms of the GNU General Public License version 2.)
 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/twiddler.jpg" width="15%" align="right">
-# Twidor - teaches typing on the Twiddler keyboard
+# Twidor - teaches typing on the Twiddler

 Twidor teaches typing on the [Twiddler](https://twiddler.tekgear.com), a chording keyboard shown on the right.